YashisReady/E-Commerce-Website/README.md

 # E-Commerce-Website
-An ecom website and to help you get your favourites just by a few clicks from home.
+An ecom website to help you get your favourites just by a few clicks from home.